openSUSE/news-o-o/_posts/2013-11-18-opensuse-summit-was-geeko-awesome.markdown

 ## Location, location location...

-The location of this yearâ€™s conference, Disneyâ€™s Coronado Springs Resort, has been an interesting change of scenery.
+The location of this year’s conference, Disney’s Coronado Springs Resort, has been an interesting change of scenery.
 The hotel features Mexican style buildings and is built around a big lake.
 Surroundings include several swimming pools around the room-blocks where you can spend some relaxing time after the conference is over, since the pools here  are open 24/7!
 Unfortunately many geekos have been so busy they didn't swim as much as would have been good for their white skin...

 [![Geeko Lounge](//news.opensuse.org/wp-content/uploads/2013/11/DSC_0134.jpg)](//news.opensuse.org/wp-content/uploads/2013/11/DSC_0134.jpg)